lilynoel/T3A2-A/README.md

 Bone & Biscuit is an online store for a local canine bakery specializing in baked biscuits and treats for dogs.

 #### Purpose
 - The purpose of this application is to provide a service for dog owners to both seek out and place an order for artisan dog treats.
+Bone & Biscuit offers an online ordering system where consumers may place an order for collection.
+Payments are not handled by the application.
+Payment is made on collection of the product in store.

 #### Functionality / Features

-Users
+##### Guest users

+- User sign up / register
+- View products

+##### Signed in users

 - User sign up / login
 - View products
 - Place order

-Admin
+##### Admin

 - Create new products listing
 - Edit product listings
 - Destroy product listings
 - Action orders
+- Update orders
+- View orders

 #### Target audience
-This application is geared towards consumers looking to place an online order of artisan dog treats which they can then pickup at the store's physical location.
+This application is geared towards consumers looking to place an online order of artisan dog treats which they can then pickup / process payment at the store's physical location.

 #### Tech Stack
 This application was built using Rails 7.0.4.2, Ruby 3.1.1, React.js, JavaScript, HTML & CSS.
 The database used is PostgresQL and the app is deployed with netlify for front-end and Heroku for the back-end.
-Images were hosted using Wix & ImgBB.
+We plan to host our images using Wix and ImageBB.

+##### Source Control

+- Github
+- Git

+##### Project Management & Delegation
+- Trello

+##### Documentation
+- Canva
+- Miro
+- Google Sheets
+- Drawio

+##### Image Hosting
+- Image BB
+- Wix

 ## R2.
 Dataflow Diagram
 ![flow.png](docs/flow.png)